ashfaq92/SoSCoopRL/README.md

 ## Todo:
-- make sure 1/3 number of robots of each color get spauned
+- make sure 1/3 number of robots of each color get spawned
 - why robot and box position update is lagging
 - test with multiple robots
 - plot of mean battery level of robots